 - This is what the shadowlight does in Duty Calls.
 Exposure to it awakens latent psyker abilities, but without proper containment it warps you to death.

-- The children's novel, The Hedge Wizard, was about a young boy who set out to become a wizard.
+- The children's novel, The Hedge Wizard, is about a young boy who set out to become a wizard.
 He turns out to have no real talent for magic, but is revealed to function as one of these, greatly amplifying the magical power of any other wizard(s) he is in contact with or any spell he joins in casting (spells he tries to cast on his own are usually either weak or backfire-prone)

 - Bluestone is essential to the Singers in The Echorium Sequence, as it amplifies their Songs of Power.
 Its evil counterpart khiz-crystal shares this property.